Term vs. whole life: What’s the difference?

 The downside of term insurance is that if the policyholder does not die within the term, the policy simply expires.
 However, most term life policies can be converted to permanent coverage at the end of the term.

-Whole life insurance -- often known as “permanent life insurance” -- does not expire like term insurance.
+Whole life insurance is permanent life insurance and does not expire.
 Instead, the policy remains in effect for as long as the policyholder pays the premiums.
 As with term insurance, a death benefit is paid to the beneficiaries when the policyholder dies.

 Whole life insurance also typically includes what is known as “cash value.”
 This is money from the premium that is set aside and grows tax-deferred over time at a guaranteed rate.
 Policyholders can use this money to pay for expenses during their lifetime, even the life insurance premiums on the policy.